syncfusion-content/maui-docs/MAUI/Chat/data-binding.md

 {% endhighlight %}
 {% endtabs %}

-Now, bind the existing collection of data objects to the 'SfChat.ItemsSource' property, in our case it is 'viewModel.MessageCollection'.
+Now, bind the existing collection of data objects to the `SfChat.ItemsSource` property, in our case it is `viewModel.MessageCollection`.

 {% tabs %}
-{% highlight xaml tabtitle="MainPage.xaml" hl_lines="22 23" %}
+{% highlight xaml hl_lines="22 23" %}

     <?xml version="1.0" encoding="utf-8" ?>
     <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"